danmindru/angular-boilerplate-study/README.md

 ####Compile
 --------------------------
-The compile task will do all the work for production -> ./application
+The compile task will do all the work for production and create files in -> ./application

 ```
 $ grunt compile